Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 Workbook Assignment Answer Quality is defined as: “the relevance of any Workbook Assignment answer to the content, material and concepts presented in any Workbook Assignment’s corresponding video Assignment and/or any other provided, suggested

-If Student submits Workbook Assignment(s) that is/are determined by their Professor to receive a rating of “Unsatisfactory”, Student will not be given access to their successive Assignment in the Curriculum, unless and until Student resubmits all “Unsatisfactory” Workbook Assignment(s) with revised content, until such Workbook Assignment is determined as “Satisfactory”.
-Such determination will be in the Professor’s sole discretion.
+If Student submits Workbook Assignment(s) that is/are determined by ARCS to receive a rating of “Needs Updates”, Student will not be given access to their successive Assignment in the Curriculum, unless and until Student resubmits all “Needs Updates” Workbook Assignment(s) with revised content, until such Workbook Assignment is determined as “Approved”.
+Such determination will be in ARCS’ sole discretion.

-In order to advance from one Assignment to another, Student must:
+In order to advance from one Module to another, Student must:

-1. Remain on the current Module/Course for no less than seven days;
+Remain on the current Module for no less than seven days;

-3. receive a rating of “Satisfactory” on all Assignments within a Module;
+receive a rating of “Approved” on all Assignments within a Module;

 If at any time Student does not or cannot complete and submit any Assignment, Student shall continue to remain accountable for all of the Student’s Tuition obligations in order to remain enrolled in the ARCS Program.